crossminer/maracas/docs/index.md

 **Detection**

-1. Client methods invoking a method that has been inherited from a supertype and whose type has been removed.
+1. Client methods invoking or overriding a method that has been inherited from a supertype and whose type has been removed.
-2. Client methods invoking a method that has been inherited from a supertype and that has been removed from the corresponding type.
+2. Client methods invoking or overriding a method that has been inherited from a supertype and that has been removed from the corresponding type.
-3. Client methods invoking a method that has been inherited from a supertype through the `super` keyword.
+3. Client methods invoking or overriding a method that has been inherited from a supertype through the `super` keyword.
-4. Client methods invoking a method that has been inherited from a supertype without using the `super` keyword.
+4. Client methods invoking or overriding a method that has been inherited from a supertype without using the `super` keyword.

 {% include note.html content="We consider all direct subtypes of the type that owns the removed method, which do not shadow the target method." %}